 Dipl. – Ing.
-Manfred Wientjes, head of process engineering at horst weyer und partner gmbh, has published a guest article in CHEManager.
+Manfred Wientjes, former head of process engineering at horst weyer und partner gmbh, has published a guest article in CHEManager.
 This is about the results of a customer project on pressure drop investigations in the exhaust system.
 The whole thing took place within a large petrochemical plant:

 Continuous changes in production facilities over years and decades are part of the everyday life of a production site.
 Plants are optimised, expanded, operated with new products and have to comply with and adapt to new legal guidelines.